-How has the Blues music influenced your views of the world and the journeys you’ve taken?
+How has the Blues music and activism influenced your views of the world and the journeys you’ve taken?

 What do you miss most nowadays from the blues of the past?
 What are your hopes and fears for the future of?

-What would you say characterizes Chicago blues scene in comparison to other US local scenes and circuits?
+What would you say characterizes Wisconsin blues scene in comparison to other US scenes and circuits?

-What is the impact of Blues on the racial and socio-cultural implications?
-How do you want it to affect people?
+What is the impact of music on the racial, human rights, political, spiritual and socio-cultural implications?

 Let’s take a trip with a time machine, so where and why would you really want to go for a whole day?

-Interview By Michael Limnios / Photos by Connie Carroll
+Interview by Michael Limnios / Photos by Bruce Rose & Ty Helbach

 Spread the love